 Rubbing up against rough fabrics, especially when you're active, can cause nipple skin to become chafed and irritated, Dr. Goldstein notes.
 For some people, that soreness might translate to itching.

-Fix it: Look for bras or tops made of soft, smooth fabric like 100 percent cotton, or if you're active, choose bras or tops designed for your specific sport, recommend the National Institutes of Health (NIH).
-You can also apply petroleum jelly or baby powder to chafed nipples while they heal — both act as a barrier to minimize irritation.
+Fix it: For activewear, look for bras or tops made of soft, smooth fabric, such as synthetic materials that are smoother than cotton and are sweat-wicking.
+For focused activity, choose bras or tops designed for your specific sport, recommend the National Institutes of Health (NIH).
+You can also apply petroleum jelly, baby powder or an anti-chafe stick (which can be less messy) to chafed nipples while they heal — these act as a barrier to minimize irritation.

 You're Having an Allergic Reaction